 for visual information, without the use of vision.

-NOTE: Solutions capable of generating real-time captions or handling RTT could satisfy the above requirement.
+Note: Solutions capable of generating real-time subtitles or handling RTT could satisfy the above requirement.

+6.7 Total conversation

+6.7.1 Total conversation provision

+Where ICT provides real-time bidirectional voice communication, and includes real-time bidirectional video functionality, the ICT shall provide total conversation by also including RTT capability that conforms to the requirements of clause 6.2, voice that conforms to clause 6.1, and video that conforms to clause 6.5, conforming also to clauses 6.3 and 6.4.

+Note: ETSI ES 204 009 [i.77] provides background information and detailed guidance on many aspects of total conversation, its media components, interoperability and use, including synchronization and multiparty aspects.

+6.7.2 Total conversation interoperability

+Where ICT provides functionality that allows real-time bidirectional voice communication, and includes real-time bidirectional video functionality, and connects to other ICT that allows real-time bidirectional voice communication, including real-time bidirectional video functionality, the ICT's documentation shall contain information on the main specifications by which video is implemented in a manner that allows the video on the ICT to interoperate with other ICT that the ICT interoperates with for voice and video, using one of the following options:

+Any set of specifications for video communication that would fulfil the total conversation requirements in the present document that is mutually agreed to be used between the ICT and any other ICT with which the ICT interoperates for real-time bidirectional voice and video communication.

+Recommendation ITU-T H.264 [i.74] at least version 10 and at least constrained baseline level 3 for functions including coding and presentation, and/or, where codec negotiation is implemented, Recommendation ITU-T H.265 [i.75] and IETF RFC 6386 VP8 [i.76] to avoid transcoding.

-clause 6.2clause 6.1clause 6.56.36.4i.77i.74i.75i.767 ICT with video capabilities
+7 ICT with video capabilities

-7.1 Caption processing technology
+7.1 Subtitle processing technology

-7.1.1 Captioning playback
+7.1.1 Subtitle playback

-Where ICT displays video with synchronized audio, it shall have a mode of operation to display the available subtitlescaptions.
-Where closed captions are provided as part of the contentcontent, the ICT shall allow the user to choose to display the captions.
+Where ICT displays video with synchronized audio, the ICT shall have a mode of operation to display the available subtitles.
+Where closed subtitles are provided as part of the content, the ICT shall allow the user to choose to display the subtitles.

-NOTE 1: Captions may contain information about timing, colour and positioning.
-This caption data is necessary for caption users.
-Timing is used for caption synchronization.
-Colour can be used for speaker identification.
+Note 1: Subtitles may contain information about timing, colour and positioning.
+This subtitle data is necessary for subtitle users.
+Timing is used for subtitle synchronization.
+Colour can be used to convey additional information such as speaker identification, emotion or tone, or that the text represents music lyrics vs. dialog.
 Position can be used to avoid obscuring important information.

-NOTE 2: If a Braille device is connected, the ICT should provide an option to display captions on the Braille device.
+Note 2: If an assistive technology (such as a braille display, or large caption display) is connected to an ICT using a standard connection, identification, and data communication protocol for that type of device, it is best practice for the ICT to provide an option to display subtitles on the braille device.

-NOTE 3: Clause 7.1.1 refers to the ability of the player to display captions.
-Clauses 9.1.2.2, 10.1.2.2 and 11.1.2.2 refer to the provision of captions for the content (the video).
+Note 3: Clause 7.1.1 refers to the ability of the player to display subtitles.
+Clauses 9.1.2.2, 10.1.2.2 and 11.1.2.2 refer to the provision of subtitles for the content (the video).

-7.1.2 Captioning synchronization
+7.1.2 Subtitle synchronization

-Where ICT displays captions, the mechanism to display captions shall preserve synchronization between the audio and the corresponding captions as follows:

-Captions in recorded material: within 100 ms of the time stamp of the caption.

-Live captions: within 100 ms of the availability of the caption to the player.
+Where ICT displays video with synchronized audio, and displays subtitles, the ICT shall display subtitles within 100 ms of the timecode value attached to the subtitle.

+Note 1: If subtitles without timecodes are to be displayed, the best practice is to display the subtitles as soon as they are received.

+Note 2: It is good practice to display a subtitle within 20 ms of the respective timecode.

-7.1.3 Preservation of captioning
+7.1.3 Preservation of subtitles